Elinor Wonders Why: Broadcast

 The series premiered on PBS Kids in the United States on September 7, 2020, as a sneak peek by showing the first 2 episodes, before regularly airing new episodes on September 8.
 Some episodes are available on Amazon Prime Video in the United States.

 PBS International has licensed the series to Canada, Latin America, Finland, Israel, Sweden and the United Arab Emirates via Knowledge Network, Discovery Kids, Yle, Hop!, SVT and E-Junior, respectively.
 The series airs on Australia on the PBS Kids channel, which was started as a venture with Foxtel in July 2021.

-Home video
+Home media

 In early 2021, the series began to release its episodes on PBS Kids compilation DVDs.